BenMorel/mysql-replication-check/README.md

 As opposed to several checksum tools, it is totally read-only: it does not write anything to the database, making it very safe.

 This tool uses table locks.
 Depending on the size of your tables, the speed of your server, and/or the availability of a maintenance window during which these locks are acceptable, this can be a problem or not.
-Locks are hold for as little time as possible, and always one table at a time.
+Locks are held for as little time as possible, and always one table at a time.

 ## Requirements